apache/spark/CI.rst

 You can read more about it in `BREEZE.rst <BREEZE.rst>`_ and `TESTING.rst <TESTING.rst>`_

-Difference between local runs and Github Action workflows
+Difference between local runs and GitHub Action workflows
 ---------------------------------------------------------

 Depending whether the scripts are run locally (most often via `Breeze <BREEZE.rst>`_) or whether they